Website Care Nepal

 - Team building, coaching, delegating and communication skills.

-- Planning, decision making, budgeting / financial management, and organizational skills.
+- Planning, decision making and organizing skills.

-- Conflict resolution, liaison, and negotiation with training and facilitation skills
+- Conflict resolution, liaison, and negotiation skills.

-- Sensitivity and responsiveness to Gender, diversity issues
+- Sensitivity and responsiveness to gender, diversity issues

 - Basic understanding on Resilience, Governance, GESI and poverty related issues